abbasyadollahi/comp-551/README.md

-# COMP 551 - MiniProject 1
+# comp551
-Predicting popularity of Reddit comments using linear regression.
+All files related to COMP 551.